Hundreds Of Thousands Without Power After Hurricane Delta Sweeps Through South

 After making landfall, Delta quickly weakened.
 By Saturday morning the National Hurricane Center was characterizing Delta as a tropical depression with winds of about 35 mph.
 The depression was expected to bring heavy rain to eastern Arkansas and northern Mississippi, generally totaling 2 to 4 inches, but with isolated storms bringing up to 10 inches and causing flash flooding.

 But the remnants of Delta continue to affect the South, leaving hundreds of thousands without power.
-According to the Edison Electric Institute, which represents electric companies across the country, about three quarters of a million people had no electricity service in Louisiana, Texas and Mississippi late Saturday morning.
+According to the Edison Electric Institute, which represents electric companies across the country, about three-quarters of a million people had no electricity service in Louisiana, Texas and Mississippi late Saturday morning.
 Workers from at least 18 states were being mobilized to help companies restore power.

-The National Guard has activated more than 3,000 guardsmen, who are already staging supplies and jumping in to help where needed, Gov. Edwards said.
+The National Guard has activated more than 3,000 guardsmen, who are already staging supplies and jumping in to help where needed, Edwards said.
 They've got 1.5 million bottles of water, 32,000 tarps and 48,000 bags ready to distribute.
-Sixteen aircraft are currently being used for search and rescue sweeps in southwest Louisiana.
+Sixteen aircraft are being used for search and rescue sweeps in southwest Louisiana.
 The National Guard has already rescued 10 people in Rapides Parish, Edwards said.

 No deaths were reported due to Hurricane Delta, but state officials were still encouraging residents to stay cautious.
 Carbon monoxide poisoning is a concern when people run generators, as is the risk of people being hurt by falling trees.

-"Thank God as of right now we are not reporting any fatalities related to Hurricane Delta," the governor said.
+"Thank God, as of right now, we are not reporting any fatalities related to Hurricane Delta," the governor said.
 "But as we know, just because the storm system has passed and exited the state, that doesn't mean the dangers are over."

 "Delta has left hazards like flooded roads, downed power lines and displaced wildlife in our communities that no one should take lightly," Edwards said.
 "Everyone needs to remain vigilant, continue to listen to local officials and be safe."